PauloPhagula/site/about.md

 and mobile services.
 His passion lies in developing software that adds value to businesses and people's lives, from idea inception to shipping the final product.

-He has worked in the domains of Banking & Finances, Human Resources & Recruitingi, e-Governance, e-Commerce, and more.
+He has worked in the domains of Banking & Finances, Human Resources & Recruiting, e-Governance, e-Commerce, and more.

 If you want to know a bit more about Paulo, just read his [linkedIn](https://www.linkedin.com/in/paulo-phagula) page.